Clamjs/doji/README.md

   res:start | when response start | args: proxyResponse
   res:data | when response data coming | args: null
-  res:end | when response data end | args: proxyResponse, resolvedData (no bom) res:send| when response send you want handle | args: req, res, proxyResponse, bufferData (no gzip no deflate no GBK no bom)
+  res:end | when response data end | args: proxyResponse, resolvedData (no bom)

 ##About me